Nonequispaced Fast Fourier Transform Boost for the Sinkhorn Algorithm: Numerical Experiments

-A grayscale digital image is a 2D numeric array, where each entry represents a pixel in the image and the value of the pixel is the image's gray scale level in the range $[0,1]$.
-Figure~\ref{Fig:Image to array} demonstrates how a $5\times 5$ grayscale digital with entries $g_{ij}$ ($i=1,\dots, 5$ and $j=1,\dots, 5$) transforms to a 2D numeric array.
-The probability measure
+\paragraph{Transformation of images to probability vectors.} A grayscale digital image can be represented as a matrix, where each entry represents a pixel in the image and the value of the pixel is the image's gray scale level in the range $[0,1]$ (see Figure~\ref{Fig:Image to array}).
+In order to convert the grayscale image matrices into probability vectors, we vectorize and normalize the matrices.
+Furthermore, intensities of background pixels are the $\ell_1$ distance between pixels~$i$ and~$j$ of the respective grids ($32 \times 32,\dots, 512 \times 512$).

-represents the gray scale image.
-The Wasserstein distance measures the distance between two probability measures $P$ and $\tilde P$ representing two images.

-To investigate the computational efficiency of the algorithms we compare two $32\times 32$ images (i.e., with $1024$ pixels).
-Table~\ref{tab:Sinkhorn3} reports the performance of the algorithms.
-The Wasserstein distance needs to allocate arrays of size $1024\times 1024$ to represent the distance and the resulting bivariate probability measure.
-From, this it is evident the traditional algorithm takes more time to compute the Wasserstein distance and also requires large memory allocations.